Adobe-Marketing-Cloud/aep-sdks-documentation/resources/privacy-and-gdpr.md

 The following sections provide details on how you can collect consent and privacy status to ensure collection of data suits your user's preferences.

-Depending on the mobile extensions you use, there are two ways of collecting and enforcing consent preferences when using the Experience Platform SDKs as follows:
+Depending on the mobile extensions you use, there are two ways of collecting and enforcing consent preferences when using the Experience Platform SDKs:

 1. When using the **Edge Network** mobile extensions, you should use the [Consent for Edge Network](../foundation-extensions/consent-for-edge-network) extension.
 2. When using **Adobe Experience Cloud** mobile extensions, you should use privacy status settings.